tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

     *   File operations (`INFO - Attempting to write...`, `INFO - Successfully wrote...`)
     *   Validation execution (`INFO - Running code review...`, `INFO - Running ethical analysis...`, `INFO - Executing command: pytest...`)
     *   Validation results (`INFO - Code Review and Security Scan Results...`, `INFO - Ethical Analysis Results...`, `INFO - Test Execution Results...`)
+    *   **Automated Remediation Attempts:** Logs indicating remediation attempts (`INFO - Attempting automated remediation...`, `INFO - LLM provided corrected code...`, `INFO - Re-running code review...`, etc.)
     *   The full JSON Grade Report (`--- GRADE REPORT for Task ... ---`)
     *   The Grade Report Evaluation and Recommended Action (`INFO - Grade Report Evaluation: Recommended Action=...`)
     *   Roadmap status updates (`INFO - Updating task status...`, `INFO - Successfully updated status...`)
 6.  **Review Outputs:**
     *   Check the `ROADMAP.json` file to see the updated status of the task the Driver worked on.
-    *   Review any code files that were generated or modified during the iteration.
+    *   Review any code files that were generated or modified during the iteration (including remediation attempts).
     *   Carefully read the Grade Report and the evaluation logs in the API server terminal.
 7.  **Intervene if Necessary:**
     *   If the task status was updated to `"Completed"`, you can move on to the next task (by running `python dev_run.py` again) or manually review the changes before committing.
-    *   If the task status was updated to `"Blocked"` or the evaluation recommended `"Manual Review Required"`, you must manually investigate the logs and generated code to understand why the autonomous process failed.
+    *   If the task status was updated to `"Blocked"` or the evaluation recommended `"Manual Review Required"`, you must manually investigate the logs and generated code to understand why the autonomous process failed (including why automated remediation attempts failed).
 You may need to fix code, update policies, refine the task description in `ROADMAP.json`, or manually complete parts of the task before running `python dev_run.py` again.
-    *   If the evaluation recommended `"Regenerate Code"`, you can typically just run `python dev_run.py` again, and the Driver will attempt the task again, potentially using the feedback implicitly.
+    *   If the evaluation recommended `"Regenerate Code"`, the Driver should have attempted automated remediation.
+If attempts are exhausted or remediation failed, manual review is required.
+If attempts are not exhausted, running `python dev_run.py` again will trigger another attempt by the Driver.

 This process allows for rapid iteration while maintaining human oversight and control over critical decisions and complex failures.